felixge/httpsnoop/README.md

 Another approach I've seen people take is to return a struct that implements all of the interfaces above.
-However, that's also problematic, because it's difficult to fake some of these interfaces behavior when the underlying `http.ResponseWriter` doesn't have an implementation.
+However, that's also problematic, because it's difficult to fake some of these interfaces behaviors when the underlying `http.ResponseWriter` doesn't have an implementation.
 It's also dangerous, because an application may choose to operate differently, merely because it detects the presence of these additional interfaces.